weaveworks/weave/site/fastdp.md

  * Open UDP port 6784 (This is the port used by the Weave routers)
  * Ensure that `WEAVE_MTU` fits with the `MTU` of the intermediate network (see below)

 The use of fast datapath is an automated connection-by-connection decision made by Weave Net, and because of this, you may end up with a mixture of connection tunnel types.
-If fast datapath cannot be used for a connection, Weave Net falls back to the "user space" packet path.
+If fast datapath cannot be used for a connection, Weave Net falls back to the `sleeve` "user space" packet path.

 Once a Weave network is set up, you can query the connections using the `weave status connections` command: